 Thomas Becket, we’re told, “never stops thinking,” so it’s somewhat troubling to have an actor in the part who doesn’t exactly suggest thought.
-Onscreen, Scottish thesp Dougray Scott has lent a brooding charisma to films.
+Onscreen, Scottish thesp Dougray Scott has lent a brooding charisma to films like “Mission: Impossible 2.”
 But the “Enigma” star makes an aloof (or, putting it politely, enigmatic) and recessive stage presence who doesn’t begin to anchor the latest West End revival — the second in 13 years — of the 1959 Jean Anouilh play named for his character.

 On the other hand, woe betide any actor ill-equipped to hold his own with Jasper Britton, whose Henry Plantagenet steals a production in which only the eponymous figure — the “man of the cloth,” Becket — emerges as a crashing bore.

 John Caird’s handsomely appointed staging is in some ways a more elegant and robust affair than the Robert Lindsay/Derek Jacobi starrer from 1991, and any sense of a suffocating history lesson is quickly dispelled by a new version of the script — from the father-son team of Frederic and Stephen Raphael — that, if anything, is brisk to a rather rabid fault.